DIAGNijmegen/bodyct-DAX-labeler-Fennie/README.md

 ## Citing
-If you're using the BRAX labeler forked from CheXpert labeling tool, please cite [BRAX](https://arxiv.org/abs/1901.07031) paper and [CheXpert](https://arxiv.org/abs/1901.07031) as a reference.
+If you're using the BRAX labeler forked from CheXpert labeling tool, please cite [BRAX](https://arxiv.org/abs/1901.07031) dataset and [CheXpert](https://arxiv.org/abs/1901.07031) as a reference.